Skip to main content

 loong gateway status --json

-That combination answers three different questions:
+That combination answers four different questions:

 • doctor checks provider and channel readiness